Ryan Ellis (racing driver): Road racing

-Volkswagen Jetta TDI Cup career (2008–2010)

 In February 2009, Ellis was selected in a nationwide search by Volkswagen of America as one of only fifteen new drivers from North America invited to enter their 2009 Jetta TDI Cup series.
-When he wasn’t racing somewhere in the TDI Cup, Ellis spent the 2009 season racing his beloved Mazda Spec Miatas with NASA out on the West Coast – where he dominated the 2009 Teen Mazda Challenge and won the season Championship.
-Ellis also raced at Old Dominion Speedway’s 3/8 oval in 2009, winning another Legends race and driving a NASCAR Late Model once again.
+When he wasn’t racing somewhere in the TDI Cup, Ellis spent the 2009 season racing his beloved Mazda Spec Miata with NASA out on the West Coast – where he dominated the 2009 Teen Mazda Challenge and won the season Championship.
 At the end of the 2009 season, Ellis entered the Playboy Mazda MX-5 Cup twin finale(s) at Virginia International Raceway.
 There, he surprised the series regulars by running in the lead pack both days and posting solid top-ten finishes in his first time in an MX-5 Cup car.
 The 2009 season closed with a coveted invite to the Mazdaspeed Motorsports Development MX-5 Cup Shootout, where Ellis (the youngest of the five finalists) finished as the runner-up in the closest competition ever.

-TDI Cup career and CTSCC ST Rookie of the Year (2010–2013)

 In 2010, Ellis won the first two races of the Volkswagen Jetta TDI Cup season before finishing the season sixth in points.
-Two wins and two poles, both at Virginia International Raceway, fastest lap at two races (Mid-Ohio Sports Car Course and VIR), three podiums (VIRx2 and Puebla), led three races at Virginia International Raceway twice, and Road America), and set a new track record at VIR.
+Two wins and two poles, both at VIR, fastest lap at two races (Mid-Ohio and VIR), three podiums (VIRx2 and Puebla), led three races at VIR twice, and Road America), and set a new track record at VIR.
 At the end of the season, he tested with many Grand-Am Continental Tire Sports Car Challenge teams before signing with APR Motorsport for the 2011 season.

 At the 2011 season opener for the Continental series at Daytona International Speedway, Ellis broke the track record in qualifying by nearly two seconds, qualified first, and won the first race of his rookie season with teammate Ian Baas.
-He then won at Homestead-Miami Speedway in Round 2 and finished third at the Continental Tire event at Road America, resulting in a third place finish in the overall points standings and winning the ST Rookie of the Year.
+He then won at Homestead–Miami Speedway in Round 2 and finished third at the Continental Tire event at Road America, resulting in a third-place finish in the overall points standings and winning the ST Rookie of the Year.

 Ellis signed with Insight Racing in 2012 and won the 2012 Kia 200 with co-driver Martin Jensen before the team folded due to a lack of funding.
 Ellis was quickly signed to i-MOTO Racing and completed much of the 2012 season with them.
 In 2013, Ellis was signed to drive with co-driver Mathew Pombo with i-MOTO Racing again.
 He qualified on pole at Daytona and led much of the race before retiring due to mechanical failure.
-Ellis qualified in the top-three for many races with i-MOTO before being hired by Team SkullCandy Nissan for the balance of the 2013 season.
+Ellis qualified in the top three for many races with i-MOTO before being hired by Team SkullCandy Nissan for the balance of the 2013 season.